openhab/openhab-docs/_addons_bindings/zwave/doc/zwaveme/zmekfobs_0_0.md

 ## Overview

+The Z-Wave.Me Key Fob is a Z-Wave device that can both control other Z-Wave devices and activate predefined scenes in an IP gateway.
+Although it is controlling other devices the fob can?t act as Z-Wave network controller (primary or secondary) and will always need a Z-Wave network controller to be included into a Z-Wave network.
+The Key Fob can be used in five different modes that are picked by configuration commands:

+  1. Direct Control of associated Devices with On/Off/Dim commands
+  2. Direct Control of associated Devices with On/Off commands
+  3. Switch All On/Off
+  4. Scene Activation in IP Gateway
+  5. Direct Activation of preconfigured Scenes
+  6. Direct Control of Devices in proximity

+### Inclusion Information

+  1. Pushing all four buttons for 5 sec. will turn the fob into management mode.
+Management mode will time out after 10 sec
+  2. Button 3 confirms standard inclusion/exclusion by a primary controller,

+### Exclusion Information

+  1. Pushing all four buttons for 5 sec. will turn the fob into management mode.
+Management mode will time out after 10 sec
+  2. Button 3 confirms standard inclusion/exclusion by a primary controller,

 ### Wakeup Information

 The ZME_KFOB-S does not permanently listen for messages sent from the controller - it will periodically wake up automatically to check if the controller has messages to send, but will sleep most of the time to conserve battery life.
 The wakeup period can be configured in the user interface - it is advisable not to make this too short as it will impact battery life - a reasonable compromise is 1 hour.

 The wakeup period does not impact the devices ability to report events or sensor data.
 The device can be manually woken with a button press on the device as described below - note that triggering a device to send an event is not the same as a wakeup notification, and this will not allow the controller to communicate with the device.

+  1. Pushing all four buttons for 5 sec. will turn the fob into management mode.
+Management mode will time out after 10 sec
+  2. Button 2 issues a node information frame or wakeup notification

 ## Channels